black-code1/freeCodeCamp/Javascript_Algorithms_and_Data_Structure(Beta)_Certification/Learn-Recursion-by-Building-a-Decimal-to-Binary-Converter/README.md

 Now you'll start building the animation itself.

 First, use the document.getElementById() method to select the element with the id animation-container and assign it to a variable called animationContainer.

+# Step 88
+Next, clear out your showAnimation() function by removing all of your setTimeout() calls.